andres-cruz/nexter/README.md

 Nexter Website | Built with CSS Grid

-Continue from 109.
-Features Section - Part 2, min 6:27
+Continue from 113.
+Building the Homes Section - Part 2, min 7:58